andreasmhallberg/readingnotes/Belnap, 2003. Arabic personal correspondence - a window on change in progress?.md

 Survey of Arab student and analysis of personal correspondence (letters).

-- 2 types of mixing:  10
+- Two types of mixing: 10
   1. due to lack of knowledge/proficiency
   2. codeswitching "for stylistic purposes"

 - Avoids forms such as *-uuna* and *-iina* since they may reveal lack of proficiency.
 13

 - Respondents differ in what forms are considered too formal.
 Exemplified with internal passive.
 13

-- Formality reached by different means: 14
+- Formality may be reached by different means: 14

   > Arabs may use various means in attempting to achieve greater informality.
 The variation in our sample suggests this, that is, a reliance on multiple means to achieve desired effects of formality and informality.

+- Individuals make different interpretations of the formality level of features: 16

-- "We see not only that various MSA features are hierarchically evaluated (some more formal, some less), but also that individuals differ in their ranking of some features."
-16
+  > We see not only that various MSA features are hierarchically evaluated (some more formal, some less), but also that individuals differ in their ranking of some features.

 - "Some interviewees reported that even though they know the rules they do not follow them because they do not want to be seen as putting on airs."
 16